damonto/telegram-sms/README.md

 # Telegram SMS

+## Advertisement

+If you are looking for a removable eUICC solution, such as eSIM.me or 5ber.eSIM, I recommend buying eSTK.me.
+It is more reliable and offers more features.
+You can purchase it [here](https://estk.me/), and you can use the coupon code `eSIMCyou` to get a 10% discount.

 ## Introduction

 This program enables you to manage your SMS via a Telegram bot, including tasks such as receiving and sending SMS.
 To use this program, you will need a Telegram account and a Telegram bot.
 You can create a Telegram bot by interacting with [BotFather](https://t.me/botfather) and following the provided instructions.